ji-devs/ji-cloud/documentation/src/frontend/elements-and-components/checklist.md

 Tip:

   - Plan the architecture carefully and consider how the element is intended to be used, not just as a wrapper for a bunch of HTML/CSS.
 Container elements with nothing other than slots and styles are absolutely fine, as are static elements that have no properties.
-Complex large elements that abstract over a ton of functionality are fine too if that's what's needed
+Complex large elements that abstract over a ton of functionality are fine too if that's what's needed.
+For example, when separating this way, you may find that "my-custom-page" gets broken into a generic re-usable container which has nothing to do with that specific page, and only needs to be slotted with the custom content.

 ### Components / Stories